Taleigão: Educational institutions

-Taleigão plateau hosts the main hub of higher education, the Goa University.
+Taleigão plateau hosts the main hub of higher education, Goa University.
 There is a higher secondary school at Dona Paula and a number of high schools, middle schools, primary schools, and pre-primary schools in Taleigão catering to the educational needs of the children.
-Don Bosco at Odxel run by Salesians caters to the all round development of the children from the weaker sections of the society.
-Bookworm Children's Library situated behind the church is a knowledge bank of our youngsters and meets the increasing demands of the readers.
+Don Bosco at Odxel run by Salesians caters to the all round development of children from the weaker sections of society.
+Bookworm Children's Library situated behind the church is a knowledge bank for our youngsters and meets the increasing demands of the readers.
 The National Institute of Oceanography at Dona Paula is one of the pioneer centres for oceanographic research in India.

 Playgrounds

 Football is in the blood of Taleigãokars.
-The church square (adró) served as main playground where most of the village lads practiced football under the mentorship of Dr. Alvaro Remegio Pinto.
+The church square (adró) served as the main playground where most of the village lads practiced football under the mentorship of Dr. Alvaro Remegio Pinto.
 Thereafter many of them, including Brahmanand Sankhwalkar, brought laurels to Taleigão by playing for professional football clubs and winning national tournaments.
 The Portuguese constructed the first playground at Borchem Bhat which was handed over to a club known as Grupo Desportivo de Caranzalem to encourage football in Taleigão.
 Dr. Alvaro Remegio Pinto was instrumental in organising football tournaments at the church square (adró).
 As a memory of his contribution to the football, the playground besides the Community hall bears his name.

 Parks

 Taleigão has a number of parks.
 One of the biggest parks in Taleigão is the jogger's park at Caranzalem on the Miramar – Dona Paula road.
-The park and play ground next to the Dr. Remigio Pinto ground is also crowded with children.
+The park and playground next to the Dr. Remigio Pinto ground is also crowded with children.
 The parks at Durgawadi, Posrem Bhat, Nagali, Alto Nagali and landscape garden at Dona Paula are also worth mentioning.

 Beaches

 Taleigão's beaches include those at Odxel, Vainguinim, Dona Paula, Aivao, and Caranzalem - which have been known as picnic spots for decades.
 People from Old Goa, St. Estevam and Ponda still come to these beaches in the summer to bathe.
 The Aivao-Caranzalem bay is known for fishing activity.
 In the Portuguese era, the canoes used to land here with a large catch of fish including mackerel and sardines.
 These were salted and dried on the sand, while the excess catch was auctioned.
-Locals and farmers from far off places like Merces used it as manure for agriculture and horticulture.
+Locals and farmers from far-off places like Merces used it as manure for agriculture and horticulture.